mehdi-fathi/eloquent-filter/README.md

         'enabled_custom_detection' => env('EloquentFilter_Custom_Detection_ENABLED', true),

-- You should set an index array in `ignore_request` to ignore by in all filters.
+- You should set an index array `ignore_request` to ignore all filters.

         'ignore_request' => [] //[ 'show_query','new_trend' ],